feelgd777/portfolio_projects/Sentiment analysis of US Airlines tweets.md

 # Overview

-Interpreting and classifying opinions and emotions in subjective data is referred to as sentiment analysis.
-Sentiment analysis of customer experience is applied in various industries, such as finance, business, politics, and risk assessment.
-There are various machine learning, artificial intelligence, and deep learning techniques.
-In this project machine leargning models are created and configured for optimal predictive analysis of customers' tweets.
-Through an iterative modeling process, we produced a model that predicted negative tweets with 88% accuracy.
-By identifying tweets with negative sentiment, airlines can divert resources to the weak areas of customer satisfaction.
+Sentiment analysis, a technique for interpreting emotions and opinions in data, is widely used in industries like finance, business, and politics to enhance customer experience.
+This project leverages machine learning to analyze airline customer tweets, resulting in a model that predicts negative sentiments with 88% accuracy.
+This enables airlines to focus on improving customer satisfaction in areas where it's needed most.
+Explore my Python-based analysis in this notebook: [Sentiment Analysis of US Airlines Tweets](https://github.com/feelgd777/SQL_repo/blob/main/notebooks/Sentiment%20analysis%20of%20US%20Airlines%20tweets.ipynb).

 # Business Understanding